shawenyao/jekyll-now/_posts/2020-02-23-Suppressor-the-Midas-Touch.md

 tag:
   - maths
   - R
-draft: true
+draft: false
 comments: true
 ---
 Can adding additional explanatory variable make previously-insiginificant ones significant?

 You are conducting regression analysis with lots of varibales.
-You find one of them has a huge p-value of.
+You find one of them has a huge p-value.
 Can you drop it?

 Not so fast.
 In this post, I show that there exisits a certain category of explanatory variable (formally known as [*suppressor*](https://en.wikipedia.org/wiki/Mediation_(statistics)#Other_third_variables)), the inclusion of which will increase the explanatory power of exisiting variables, so much so that insignificant ones might end up being significant.